standard3/pngme/README.md

 # pngme

 A Rust command line program that lets you hide secret messages in PNG files

+This exercice is described on https://jrdngr.github.io/pngme_book/